 · Identification (Driver’s License or work pass with photo and signature.
 Police Id’s are not acceptable.

-· Applicants under age 18 must be accompanied by a parent with appropriate identification, unless applicant has his/her own driver’s license.
+· Applicants under age 18 must be accompanied by at least one parent with appropriate identification, regardless of whether or not the applicant has his/her own driver’s license.

 · For applicants under age 15, must have both parents present or documentation as to why this is not possible.
 Please call for further information regarding this requirement.

 · Previous marriage information is also required if applicable.
 Information on the application is for the most recent marriage.
 If married more than once, please call the office for additional instructions.

 US Passport Card

 You also have the option of applying for a US Passport Card.
 The card facilitates entry and expedites document processing at US land and sea ports of entry when arriving from Canada, Mexico, the Caribbean region and Bermuda.
 The card is not valid for international travel by air.

 To apply for a US Passport Card you will need to provide the same documentation as you would when applying for a passport book as listed above.

 The fees for the Passport Card are as follows:

 $30.00----16 years and over and the card is valid for 10 years